NervanaSystems/ngraph-onnx/README.md

 # ngraph-onnx

-nGraph™ Backend for ONNX
+nGraph™ Backend for ONNX.

-This repository contains tools to run ONNX models using the Intel® nGraph™ library as a backend.
+This repository contains tools to run [ONNX](http://onnx.ai/) models using the [Intel® nGraph™ library](https://github.com/NervanaSystems/ngraph) as a backend.

 ## Installation